 12.1.
-The payment period commences once the Company is in possession of a properly drawn up, complete invoice.
-Unless specific terms have been agreed, the Contractor's invoices are payable ninety (90) days after the end of the month of receipt by the Company of the properly drawn-up document.
-The date of receipt of the invoice shall be determined by the Company stamp.
+Unless specific terms have been agreed, the Contractor's invoices are payable sixty (60) days after the receipt by the Company of the properly drawn-up document.

 12.2.
-Payment will be made by bank transfer to the Contractor's account on the standard due date for payment of the Company's suppliers, i.e. the 10th of the month after the invoice due date (or, if the 10th is not a bank working day, on the next bank working day thereafter).
 If these periods should be exceeded the Contractor may, after sending notice of default, claim interest calculated at the statutory interest rate as from the payment due date.
 The Company shall not be liable to pay flat-rate compensation or penalties under any circumstances.

 13.1.
 If the Order Form or the contract expressly provide for this, the Contractor shall constitute a bank performance guarantee for the proper fulfilment of the Order and for its entire duration, with a financial institution of international standing established in Belgium, in order to guarantee payment, at the first time of asking, of the amount shown on the order form or the contract, or failing such a clause, an amount equal to 10% of the original amount of the Order.